Sheriff: convicted CA serial killer may have victim in SC - South Carolina Radio Network

-A convicted serial killer in California who said he committed as many as 90 murders may be responsible for a woman’s murder in South Carolina.
+A convicted California serial killer who said he committed as many as 90 murders may be linked with a 40-year old murder case in South Carolina.

-Richland County Sheriff Leon Lott announced Wednesday they are looking into a possible connection between Samuel Little and the 1978 murder of 19-year-old Evelyn Weston.
-Weston’s body was found in Richland County.
-She had been shot in the head.
+Richland County Sheriff Leon Lott announced Wednesday that his department is looking into a possible connection between Samuel Little and the 1978 murder of 19-year-old Evelyn Weston.
+Weston’s body was found shot in the head in Richland County.

 “The investigation really hit dead ends,” Lott said, who had been an investigator with the department for about one year when Weston’s body was found.
-“Those things you don’t forget.”
+“Those things you don’t forget.
+My notes are still in the file.”

 Lott said Little has been talking to an investigator with the Texas Rangers who requested the department’s case file.

-“When they pulled our file and started looking in the file and there’s my name with my notes, my investigative notes, and then they come and said ‘do you remember this case?’ and I said, ‘yeah.'”
+“When they pulled our file and started looking in the file and there’s my name with my notes, my investigative notes, and then they come and said ‘Do you remember this case?’ and I said, ‘Yeah.'”

 Lott said Little has provided information to the Texas Rangers investigator that only Weston’s killer would know.

 “Some of the things he’s told us does match and only the killer would know that,” he said.
 “The time period, the location, certain things we recovered at the crime scene.
-Certain things matched.
-A military base.”
+Certain things matched.”

-“Something important and significant that he’s said that matches this crime scene.”

-Lott said they are now re-examining the evidence for DNA to see if that can connect Little to the crime.
-Lott said DNA was used to convict Little in three murders in California.
+Lott said investigators are now re-examining the DNA evidence to see if that can connect Little to the crime.
+Lott said DNA was used to convict Little in three California killings.

 “We kept these files.
 We’ve kept this evidence and now all these years later we can go back and match stuff up,” Lott said.

-Lott said when a serial killer has been convicted, law enforcement agencies go back to cold cases to see if there’s a connection.
+Lott said when a serial killer has been convicted, law enforcement agencies go back to cold cases to see if there are any connections.

 “You look at all your unsolved cases,” he said.
 “So we’ll look at everything that we got but when we got the information from them (the Texas Rangers) and we started looking at our unsolved cases, things started falling into place and to a certain degree, it matched this one.
 We’ll do that on other cases.”